Selected Exhibitions

 April 2, 2023–May 28, 2023

-Featuring more than fifty works, including rarely seen books and constructions drawn from the collection of the William Louis-Dreyfus Foundation in Mount Kisco, New York, and the James Castle Collection and Archive in Boise, Idaho, this exhibition focuses on the artist’s interest in thresholds—the boundaries and in-between spaces that predominate in his work.
+This exhibition features more than fifty works, including rarely-seen books and constructions drawn from the collection of the William Louis-Dreyfus Foundation in Mount Kisco, New York, and the James Castle Collection and Archive in Boise, Idaho.
+It focuses on the artist’s interest in thresholds—the boundaries and in-between spaces that predominate in his work.

 2022